DFW - LAS

 • Which aircraft models fly most regularly from Dallas/Fort Worth Airport to Las Vegas?

-The Airbus A321neo is the aircraft model that flies most regularly on the Dallas/Fort Worth Airport to Las Vegas flight route.
+The Airbus A321-100/200 is the aircraft model that flies most regularly on the Dallas/Fort Worth Airport to Las Vegas flight route.

 • Which airline alliances offer flights from Dallas/Fort Worth Airport to Las Vegas?

-oneworld is the only airline alliance operating flights between Dallas/Fort Worth Airport and Las Vegas.
+Star Alliance, SkyTeam, and oneworld are the airline alliances operating flights between Dallas/Fort Worth Airport and Las Vegas, with Star Alliance being the most commonly used for this route.

 • On which days can I fly direct from Dallas/Fort Worth Airport to Las Vegas?